elmtree-askmo/cloudcannon-app/content/learn/nursing/what-is-the-definition-of-onset-of-action-in-pharmacology-and-why-is-it-important.md

 url: /learn/nursing/questions/what-is-the-definition-of-onset-of-action-in-pharmacology-and-why-is-it-important
 score: -1.0
 related_article1:
-    id: 166434
+    id: 166437
-    title: What is hepatic circulation, and how does it influence drug metabolism?
+    title: >-
+        What are the types of drug interactions, and what are their clinical implications?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-hepatic-circulation-and-how-does-it-influence-drug-metabolism
+    url: /learn/nursing/questions/what-are-the-types-of-drug-interactions-and-what-are-their-clinical-implications
 related_article2:
-    id: 166433
+    id: 166426
-    title: Explain the role of systemic circulation in drug distribution.
+    title: >-
+        Define bioavailability and identify two factors that influence it.
     subject: Nursing
-    url: /learn/nursing/questions/explain-the-role-of-systemic-circulation-in-drug-distribution
+    url: /learn/nursing/questions/define-bioavailability-and-identify-two-factors-that-influence-it
 related_article3:
-    id: 166425
+    id: 166424
-    title: Explain the mechanism of the first pass effect and its impact on drug efficacy.
+    title: >-
+        Describe the process of enteric absorption and list two factors that can affect it.
     subject: Nursing
-    url: /learn/nursing/questions/explain-the-mechanism-of-the-first-pass-effect-and-its-impact-on-drug-efficacy
+    url: /learn/nursing/questions/describe-the-process-of-enteric-absorption-and-list-two-factors-that-can-affect-it
 related_article4:
-    id: 166424
+    id: 166428
-    title: Describe the process of enteric absorption and list two factors that can affect it.
+    title: >-
+        Describe the function of the Cytochrome P-450 enzyme and its role in drug interactions.
     subject: Nursing
-    url: /learn/nursing/questions/describe-the-process-of-enteric-absorption-and-list-two-factors-that-can-affect-it
+    url: /learn/nursing/questions/describe-the-function-of-the-cytochrome-p450-enzyme-and-its-role-in-drug-interactions
 related_article5:
-    id: 166433
+    id: 166426
-    title: Explain the role of systemic circulation in drug distribution.
+    title: >-
+        Define bioavailability and identify two factors that influence it.
     subject: Nursing
-    url: /learn/nursing/questions/explain-the-role-of-systemic-circulation-in-drug-distribution
+    url: /learn/nursing/questions/define-bioavailability-and-identify-two-factors-that-influence-it
 ---

 &nbsp;